lindabutler/LegionLegendaryTracker/README.md

 Database:
-send number of sttempts taken back to databse (per individual)
+send number of attempts taken back to database (per individual category; give it to mathy people?)